-I love, love, love these simple baked potato fans.
-I think they might also be called “Potatoes Anna” or something, but I’ve always called them Potato Fans.
-It’s a fun and different way to bake potatoes that results in nice crunchy edges because of all the slices.
-They are also one of those super easy dishes that look fancy and make the people you serve them to feel really special.
-It’ll just be our secret how easy they are.
+I think these sliced potatoes might also go by “Potatoes Anna” and other names, but we’ve always called them potato fans.
+They are a fun and different way to bake potatoes that creates yummy crunchy edges because of all the slices.
+They are also one of those super easy dishes that look fancy and make the people you serve them to feel really special (we’ll just keep between us how easy they really are, right?).

 - With the potato sitting on the spoon, take a long knife and cut down until it touches the edges of the spoon.

 Voila!
 Perfect slices that stop just short of cutting through the entire potato.
-Using the spoon takes all the guesswork out of partially cutting the potatoes and makes it go quickly.
+You will have to be careful with the end pieces, since they may hang over the edge or not reach the bottom of the spoon, but using the spoon takes all the guesswork out of partially cutting the potatoes and makes it go quickly.

-- Bake for about 45 minutes or until tender (depending on the size of your potatoes).
+- Bake for about 40-55 minutes at 400 degrees, depending on the size of your potatoes.

 You can also cook them for longer at a lower temperature if you’re baking chicken at 375 degrees, for instance, or less time if you’re roasting them next to sausages at 425 degrees.
 I love how flexible these potatoes are and how easily they can fit into any menu.

 I also love the result: a little crispy, a little cheesy, a little creamy inside.
 A lot good.